 Unforgettable meals don't come in bags.
 They aren't grabbed from a drive-thru window, to be consumed while zipping down the Interstate.
 Instead, the best lunches and dinners are shared with friends and family at locations as memorable as the meals themselves.

-In St. Louis, a premium cafe called Bixby's gives new meaning to “historic dining,” thanks to its location inside the Missouri History Museum.
+In St. Louis, a premium cafe called Bixby's gives new meaning to “historic lunch,” thanks to its location inside the Missouri History Museum.
 Peruse the museum's latest exhibits, and enjoy lunch at this fine cafe.
 Take in great views of Forest Park as you nosh on expertly prepared cuisine like a trio of mini crab cakes or smoked chicken crepes.
 If you happen to be in St. Louis on a Sunday, treat yourself to Bixby's Champagne Brunch.

-In Springfield, get a table at Touch for some fine American cuisine with Mediterranean influences.
+In Springfield, get a table at Touch Restaurant for some fine American cuisine with Mediterranean influences.
 In addition to the regular menu, they have tapas and a late-night menus.
 The bar serves cocktails, beer and wine.
 Favorites include Mediterranean macaroni and cheese, and Persian lamb skewers.

 Craving a classic pizza?
 You'll find pie paradise at The Brick Oven in Hannibal.
 Their Italian meats and fresh cheeses are sliced and grated daily; their pizza dough is handmade every morning from specially formulated flour to match the true Neapolitan traditions of Italy.
 In addition to delicious pizzas and calzones, they serve a range of pasta dishes and sandwiches.
 Everyone in your group is sure to find something to enjoy.